 Definitions of psoriasis remission vary depending on the type of psoriasis and the level of disease severity.
 In many cases, therapies aim to reduce the severity, frequency, and length of psoriasis flares.

 Remission from plaque psoriasis, the most common form of psoriasis, is generally defined as complete skin clearance of discolored, scaly plaques.
 Psoriasis remission lasts anywhere from one month to a year, although the time varies from person to person.
 Remission can go from weeks to months, sometimes even continuing for years.

-Some clinical guidelines specify psoriasis therapy goals based on the change in Psoriasis Area and Severity Index score (PASI) from before and after treatment.
-A PASI score is a number doctors use to measure psoriasis severity.
-Scores are based on an evaluation of the redness, thickness, and scaling of psoriasis lesions.
+Psoriasis therapy goals can be based on the change in your Psoriasis Area and Severity Index (PASI) score from before and after treatment.
+A PASI score is a number doctors use to measure the extent of a person’s psoriasis.
+Scores are based on an evaluation of the color, thickness, and scaling of psoriasis lesions.

-Once you reach near or full skin clearance, you may want to stop some or all psoriasis treatments.
-Depending on your health status, psoriasis history, and treatment plan, however, your dermatologist may recommend continuing therapy unchanged.
-The doctor may also suggest modifying dosages, or they may suggest stopping particular medications.
+Once you reach near or complete clearance, you may feel like stopping some or all psoriasis treatments.
+Depending on your health status, psoriasis history, and treatment plan, however, your dermatologist may recommend continuing therapy without making changes.
+The doctor may also suggest modifying dosages or stopping particular medications.

 MyPsoriasisTeam is the social network for people with psoriasis and their loved ones.
-On MyPsoriasisTeam, more than 93,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.
+On MyPsoriasisTeam, more than 122,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.